Jan-Kluger/advent_of_fpga/README.md

 ### Day 4

 I tried to implement a sliding window.
 The first approach worked well after some difficulties.
 However, I wasn't really satisfied with the performance of the code and decided to do some more optimizations.
 The most difficult one was getting it to work in a "streaming" sort of way, where I didn't have to allocate a buffer taking the entire input and then work with the input, but it could just be streamed to the FPGA through UART and spit out a result, saving a lot of memory.
 This was buggy and took me ALL day, but it finally seems to work.

-### Day 12

-As my winter break is coming to an end, I decided to do some easy ones to round this journey off.
-While technically day 12 is super difficult, the input is super nice.
-All I had to do was apply some simple filtering and the main problem would work.
-Implementing the DFS for this was actually quite tedious.